jeremymailen/kotlinter-gradle/README.md

 ### Git Hooks

-Kotlinter can install a hook to run pre-push (`installKotlinterPrePushHook`).
+* Kotlinter can install a hook to run pre-push (`installKotlinterPrePushHook`).
 The hook runs `lintKotlin` and, if there are errors, `formatKotlin` and exits non-zero leaving changed files to be committed.
+* Kotlinter can install a hook to run pre-commit (`installKotlinterPreCommitHook`).
+The hook runs `formatKotlin` and exits non-zero, if auto-formatting failed.

 You *must* apply the kotlinter plugin to your root project to make this task available.
 If using `git worktree` you must install the hook from the parent git directory.